omar1405/STM32F4_VoiceControlled_MorseCode_Transmitter/README.md

 This is a project that transmits a user string into Morse code, as the output of a (green) LED.
 A Morse Code is defined as a combination of dots ( . ), represented as OFF LED, and dashes ( - ), represented as ON LED.

+Note: it is planned to add Voice-Control to this design (in progress).

 *Used Board: STM32F407VG Discovery Board.

 v1.0: